SMTP

 • Check for existing users

-• Set sender and receiver
+• Set the sender and receiver

 • Send data